axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard-configuration/index.rst

    .. note::

-      the Export function only available for users who have the permission :bdg-ref-warning:`🔑DashboardExportPublic <DashboardExportPublic>`.
+      The Export function only available for users who have the permission :bdg-ref-warning:`🔑DashboardExportPublic <DashboardExportPublic>`

 |edit-public-dashboards|